kushagra0805/studio/README.md

 The website needs API keys to connect to its backend services (Firebase and Google AI).

-1. Find the file named `.env.local.example` in the project.
+1. Find the file named `.env.local.example` in the project's **main folder**.
-2. Make a copy of this file in the same directory and rename it to `.env`.
+2. Make a copy of this file in the **same directory** and rename the copy to just `.env`.
+3. The new `.env` file should be in the root of your project, right alongside `package.json` and the `src` folder.
-3. Follow the instructions in the `required-apis.txt` file to get your API keys from Firebase and Google AI Studio.
+4. Follow the instructions in the `required-apis.txt` file to get your API keys from Firebase and Google AI Studio.
-4. Paste your keys into the `.env` file. **This step is essential for the contact forms and AI chatbot to work.**
+5. Paste your keys into the `.env` file. **This step is essential for the contact forms and AI chatbot to work.**

 ### Step 4: Run the Development Servers

 To run the entire application locally, you will need to open **two separate terminals** in your code editor.
+This allows you to run both the website (front-end) and the AI services (back-end) at the same time.

 **In your FIRST terminal, run the website:**
 ```bash